pipefunc/pipefunc/docs/source/faq.md

 This will include dropdowns for each variant group, allowing you to select the specific variant you want to visualize.

-:::{admonition} The interactive widgets do not work in the documentation
+:::{admonition} The interactive widgets do not work in the documentation They are only functional in live Jupyter environments.
 :::

 You can inspect available variants using `variants_mapping()`: